shu8/Stack-Overflow-Optional-Features/README.md

 - Show title edit diffs separately:
 Shows any title edits as separate green and red parts - so you can actually read the edit!

+- Show meta, chat and blog buttons on hover of a site under the StackExchange button: Self explanatory

 ---